-Disability services employment checks assess whether a potential employee, volunteer, agent or contractor could pose a risk to the safety and well-being of people with disability, based on their criminal history and child protection information.
+Disability services employment checks assess whether a potential employee, volunteer, agent or contractor could – based on their criminal history and child protection information – pose a risk to the safety and well-being of people with disability.
 These checks are valid for three years and are continuously monitored.

 You may need a disability services employment check if your role means you: